A regression approach to the two-dataset problem: Illustrative applications

 One application of this approach is to find common predictors across datasets.
 Assume first that one predictor is common across datasets in the state of nature.
 We then have two specifications: one with the predictor in the model and the other without the predictor.
 A smaller prediction error in the former is an indication that the predictor is common across datasets and a support for the assumption.
 When several specifications share predictors of interest (or several specifications do not share them), a possible approach is to take average potential models, which is reasonable under the squared loss function (see also \citet{miyawaki-maceachern-19}).

 Because the Bayesian approach is cohesive framework for estimating model parameters and model uncertainty, we use it to estimate the prediction errors and average them with the posterior model probability, which is proportional to the product of the marginal likelihood and prior model probability given a model.
 When the uniform prior model probability is used, as in this paper, the result is proportional to the marginal likelihood.
+In this application, because the prediction error is averaged over the posterior model probability (a Bayesian measure of in-sample fit), it balances the measure of prediction and fit.

 The selection process in this context is summarized in the following five steps. \begin{description} \item[Step 1.]
 Select a set of predictors assumed to be common across datasets. \item[Step 2.]
 Given the models represented by Equation \eqref{eq:RCM slide} (one for $\mathcal{S}_{0}$ and the other for $\mathcal{S}_{1}$), estimate the prediction error. \item[Step 3.]
 Average the error over potential models based on their posterior model probabilities. \item[Step 4.]
 Repeat the three steps above by changing the labels $0$ and $1$; the prediction error for this set of common predictors is the sum of the two errors. \item[Step 5.]
 Choose the set of predictors that minimizes the prediction error as common predictors across datasets. \end{description}